CleverBytes/acl/README.md

-you can use actions argument to define actions for your resources or not use thema t all and skip sending them in arguments. like i have a resource as maps and i can define actions like display/resize etc. now actions can be pages in a web application or can be tables for an api or can be functions inside a controller. you can be as creative as you wish
+you can use actions argument to define actions for your resources or not use them at all and skip sending them in arguments. like i have a resource as maps and i can define actions like display/resize etc. now actions can be pages in a web application or can be tables for an api or can be functions inside a controller. you can be as creative as you wish

 and last argument condition is to define permission levels (0,1,2,3), and they map in this order.